 Sketch of a Navajo sand painting depicting the sky spirits.

-Ahsonnutli was the sky father and chief deity of the Navajo Indians.
-He
+Ahsonnutli was the sky father and chief god of the Navajo.
+He created

-created heaven, Earth, and the sky.
-Each of the four cardinal directions
+heaven, Earth, and the sky.
+The four main directions are believed to be

 You might also be interested in: